top of page

 CKD Detection: Simple Tools, Massive Opportunity

-Lets be honest...I have written about CKD and caching it early for some time, but the pressure that has been placed on my primary care colleges is unresonable, and due to this fact I have been advocating a cultural change in nephrology management and care with the expectation to come to the aid of our primary care colleges and take the burden of interpretation and therapy implementation off their hands.
-NEPHROLOGY NEEDS TO BECOME MORE PROACTIVE AND INVOLVED EARLY IN PATIENT CARE.
-Long ago are the times of CKD Stage IIIb/IV referral as now we have a means to delay and even stop CKD formation and progression.
+Let’s be honest.
+I have written about CKD and catching it early for some time.
+The pressure placed on primary care colleagues is unreasonable.
+Because of this, I have been advocating for a cultural change in nephrology management.
+We need to support our primary care colleagues and take the burden of interpretation and therapy implementation off their hands.
+Nephrology must become more proactive and involved early in patient care.
+The days of referring only CKD Stage IIIb/IV patients are over.
+We now have the means to delay and even stop CKD formation and progression.

-CKD as Cardiovascular Amplifier
+CKD as a Cardiovascular Amplifier

-This cardiovascular predominance reflects CKD's role as springboard to worsening overall risk.
-The disease intertwines traditional cardiovascular risk factors (hypertension, dyslipidemia, diabetes) with CKD-specific mechanisms including uremic toxin accumulation, anemia, mineral-bone disorders, and chronic systemic inflammation.
+This cardiovascular predominance reflects CKD's role as a springboard to worsening overall risk.
+The disease intertwines traditional cardiovascular risk factors (hypertension, dyslipidemia, diabetes) with CKD-specific mechanisms, including uremic toxin accumulation, anemia, mineral-bone disorders, and chronic systemic inflammation.
 Understanding CKD primarily as a cardiovascular risk state rather than simply a kidney disease fundamentally reshapes our therapeutic priorities.

 The Post-2019 Therapy Revolution

-The second wave arrived with sodium-glucose cotransporter-2 (SGLT2) inhibitors, which revolutionized CKD care by extending benefits well beyond glucose control.
+The second wave arrived with sodium-glucose cotransporter-2 (SGLT2) inhibitors, which revolutionized CKD care by extending benefits beyond glucose control.
 The DAPA-CKD trial demonstrated that dapagliflozin reduced the primary composite kidney endpoint by approximately 39%, with a remarkably efficient number-needed-to-treat of about 19 over 2.4 years (Heerspink et al., 2020).
 Similarly, EMPA-KIDNEY showed that empagliflozin reduced the risk of CKD progression or cardiovascular death across a broad CKD population, including many patients without diabetes (The EMPA-KIDNEY Collaborative Group, 2023).
 These agents slow chronic eGFR decline, reduce kidney failure risk, and decrease heart failure hospitalizations and cardiovascular events—crucially, independent of glycemic effects.

 The third wave encompasses non-steroidal mineralocorticoid receptor antagonists (MRAs) and GLP-1 receptor agonists.
-Finerenone, a selective non-steroidal MRA, demonstrated in the FIDELIO-DKD trial that it could reduce risks of both CKD progression and cardiovascular events in patients with type 2 diabetes and CKD when added to RAS inhibitor therapy, though hyperkalemia risk requires monitoring (Bakris et al., 2020).
+Finerenone, a selective non-steroidal MRA, demonstrated in the FIDELIO-DKD trial that it could reduce risks of both CKD progression and cardiovascular events in patients with type 2 diabetes and CKD when added to RAS inhibitor therapy, although hyperkalemia risk requires monitoring (Bakris et al., 2020).
 Most recently, semaglutide entered the kidney-protective arena: the FLOW trial demonstrated that this GLP-1 receptor agonist reduced the risk of major kidney outcomes and cardiovascular death in patients with type 2 diabetes and CKD, prompting regulatory recognition of these kidney benefits in drug labeling (Perkovic et al., 2024; Herrington et al., 2025).

 CKD Care Requires Multi-Specialty Coordination